Taiwan People's Communist Party: History

 In the run-up to the 2020 legislative election, the Taiwan People's Communist Party was accused of vote buying with money channeled from mainland China.
 Tainan authorities launched a preliminary investigation after being tipped off and raided the party's offices on 30 December 2019.
 Sixty party members were detained for questioning.
 Tainan Deputy Chief Prosecutor Lin Chung-pin announced a few days later that those detained would be charged with contravening Taiwan's National Security Act and provisions of the Civil Servants Election and Recall Act.
 According to the prosecution, the party's leadership took several Tainan residents on trips to Jiangsu Province in exchange for their votes.

 In 2023, Lin Te-wang and two other party members were indicted under the Anti-Infiltration Act for allegedly colluding with the Chinese Communist Party to influence the 2024 presidential and legislative elections.
 The Chinese government's Taiwan Affairs Office subsequently condemned the indictments.
 The Taipei District Court ruled in June 2025 that Lin and the party's vice chairman Cheng Chien-hsin were not guilty of violating Article 45 of the Public Officials Election and Recall Act, nor the Anti-Infiltration Act.

 Ideology

-The stated purpose of the Taiwan People's Communist Party is to "advocate modern socialism for economic development, adhere to the 1992 Consensus ('One China' Consensus), and promote Cross-Strait peace."
+The stated purpose of the Taiwan People's Communist Party is to "advocate modern socialism for economic development, adhere to the 1992 Consensus, and promote Cross-Strait peace."
 The party regards Taiwan as "a sacred part of China's territory", and commemorates annually the National Day of the People's Republic of China (PRC) by singing the PRC anthem and raising the PRC flag.